cdr30/RapidMoc/README.md

 [output]
 date_format = format string used with datetime.strftime, e.g. '%Y%m%d' [string]
-name = descriptive string used to describe model experiment [string] plot = boolean used to enable/disable plotting [boolean] outdir = path to output directory where data/plots are saved [string]
+plot = boolean used to enable/disable plotting [boolean] outdir = path to output directory where data/plots are saved [string]
 ```